sreejitr/Wolfenstein/Sreejita - Progress Report on Game Development.md

 Added animations/effects for all powerups for both Wolfe and enemies

-Add stars to level menu based on latest score saved in NSUserDefaults
+Added stars to level menu based on latest score saved in NSUserDefaults

-Add a win screen for after defeating Fister
+Added a win screen for after defeating Fister

-Add special combo attacks for new levels for both Wolfe and Enemies

-Improve the finish
+Improved the finish